klushok-etv/schrodingers-lantern/README.md

 # Known points of improvement
-- rescanning for wifi networks requires a device reboot, this should be built into the wifi manager
+- rescanning for wifi networks requires a device reboot, this should be built into the wifi manager.
+- A wifi connection is required for the API and webUI to deploy, these should both be launched alongside the wifimanager if no network connection is detected.